M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Integrated properties of regions

 \cite{Bracci2025} presented a neural network trained on simulated spectra to classify nebular regions, including the integrated spectra of M33 nebulae from the MUSE data presented here.
 Our classification, based on more standard diagnostics, broadly agrees with their results.
-In particular, there is an excellent agreement between the neural network classification and the standard diagnostics for PNe and \hii\ regions. \cite{Bracci2025} also find that the secure identification of SNRs is more, including when using neural network classification.
+In particular, there is an excellent agreement between the neural network classification and the standard diagnostics for PNe and \hii\ regions. \cite{Bracci2025} also find that the secure identification of SNRs is more challenging, including when using neural network classification.
 This is particularly evident in the low surface brightness regime, as in this MUSE M33 data ($\approx 2 \times 10^{39}$ erg s$^{-1}$ kpc$^{-2}$).
 This is because SNRs could be confused with DIG or faint \hii\ regions.
-For example, regarding our four SNRs candidates mentioned above, \citet{Bracci2025} classify three of them (ID\,95, 96 and 97) are classified as SNRs, while one (ID\,22) is identified as DIG emission.
+For example, regarding the five SNRs candidates mentioned above, \citet{Bracci2025} classify four of them (IDs\,105, 109, 110 and 111) as SNRs, while one (ID\,105) is identified as DIG emission.
 Furthermore, the regions exhibiting extended, extreme \oiii\ emission are consistently classified as PNe by the neural network, due to their high-ionisation spectral features resembling those of PNe.